By participating at J-Popcon, we follow the Danish weapon laws (written in Danish).

 The following weapons and types of weapons are forbidden at J-Popcon.

 Metal armour have to be brought to a supervisor for inspection upon arrival.

 Re-enactment weapons can be approved by control from the Weapon Control.

 Airsoft guns, hardball guns,working replicas of firearms, BB-guns, crossbows, water pistols, etc.

 Weapons considered ineffective, i.e. that they cannot shoot or in any other way fire a projectile, have to be brought for inspection.
 If they can fire projectiles, the weapon will be confiscated and only be handed back after the convention!

 Chemically based weapons or explosives; including, but not limited to:

 Electrically driven tools; including, but not limited to:

 Chain saws, power tools, etc.

-Objects of such a nature that they can be used as weapons:
+Objects that can be used as a weapon: